aniketpant/igniteplate/README.md

 ## Installation

 1. Download the repository.

-If you wish to use the installation process for setting up `application/config/database.php`:
+  - If you wish to use the installation process for setting up `application/config/database.php`:

-2. Set the file permissions for `application/config/database.php` to `0666`.
+    1. Set the file permissions for `application/config/database.php` to `0666`.
-3. Access the `install` controller.
+    2. Access the `install` controller.

-Otherwise:
+  - Otherwise:

-2. Modify `database.php`.
+    1. Modify `database.php`.
+2. Enjoy!